Last Updated on 21st November 2022 by Sophie Nadeau

 Cologne Festive City Cruise

 There are two main ways to enjoy Cologne: by foot and by water.
 And if you want to experience the best that the city has to offer, then it’s worth experiencing Köln via both.
-This two hour cruise along the River Rhine includes live music and panoramic views of Köln.
+This two hour cruise along the River Rhine includes live music and panoramic views of Köln and includes a beverage.
 Check prices and availability here.

 Go Ice Skating